ringcentral/integration-blog/_posts/2019-09-02-shorter-isn't-better.md

 > A monad is just a monoid in the category of endofunctors

 I believe whenever after a person hearing this, the conversation ends.

-Why?
 Because in order to understand the meaning of the sentence, the listener needs to understand a bunch of mathematical ideas like: `poset` and `monoid`, `category` connection between `category` and `poset`, `galois connection` and generalize it to `adjoint situation`, `functor` and `natrual transformations`, and `Kleisli Categories`, which if he does he won't even ask in the first place.
 But if I start with a simple commutative diagram, which I thought is the best part of the `category theory` that you can prove things by drawing strings and dots, and then proceed with the idea of `Kleisli Categories`, they might gain some understand about the intimidating idea.

-Abstraction has advantages over enforcing certain functionalities and robustness for certain problem domain.
+Abstraction has its advantages over enforcing certain functionalities and robustness for certain problem domain.
 But coders should choose their level of abstraction based on the knowledge background of their cooperators, especially when practicing in an enterprise scale.
 So a good smell of a function is the function that always readable, understandable and maintainable to each and every team members, the length of a function doesn't matter that much.